JaydnEdwards/inlustris/src/major-arcana/The-Chariot.md

     jpg: 'images/major-arcana/the-chariot/Chariot.jpg'
     alt: 'The Chariot card.
 A man on a motorcycle looks out into the distance where mountains and stars meet.'

-meaning:
-    general: 'The Chariot calls you to act on your ambitions to succeed in your values.'
-    example: 'If you get this card, you are being called to action.
-Take this as an encouragement to go ahead and get what you want.
-It is time to stop being passive.'
 keywords:
     - 'Victory'
     - 'Success'